-- Combustion safety, which measures the performance of gas appliances and analyzes a home’s air quality.
+- Combustion safety testing, which measures the performance of gas and oil fired appliances and analyzes a home’s indoor air quality.

 2. Report and Recommendations

-Following the assessment, homeowners receive a professional report that prioritizes a home's efficiency improvements from the greatest to the least cost-effective.
-Groundswell reviews assessments to address concerns and answer questions.
-Homeowners who have a BPI-certified home energy assessment may request a review to confirm and update the recommended improvements.
+Following the audit, homeowners receive a professional report that prioritizes a home's efficiency improvements and includes the results of health and safety testing.
+Groundswell can review your audit report to address concerns and answer questions.
+Residents who have previously had a BPI-certified home energy audit at their home may request a review by their Strong Homes project's selected contractor to confirm and update the recommended improvements.

 4. Energy Savings & Community Impact

-Immediately following a weatherization, homeowners enjoy improved comfort, health and safety.
+Immediately following an efficiency upgrade, homeowners enjoy improved comfort, health and safety.